TouchBistro POS Review

 - View all current orders at once.

-- Order taking can now be customized for right or left-handed employees.
+- Customize order taking for right- or left-handed employees.

 - Table Management:

 - Design the table layout with the floor plan function.
 Use templates or start from scratch.
 Move or edit the floor plan at any time.
 Combine tables for large parties.

 - Manage multiple tables at once with one iPad, or manage one table with multiple synchronized iPads.